2009 Frome state by-election

-Frome, pictured mid-north and outlined in purple, is a rural seat nestled between the seats of Goyder and Stuart.
-At around 7000 km^{2}, the seat covers the industrial city of Port Pirie and surrounding agricultural areas including Clare.

 A by-election was held for the South Australian House of Assembly seat of Frome on 17 January 2009.
 This was triggered by the resignation of former premier and state Liberal MHA Rob Kerin.
 The seat had been retained by the Liberals at the 2006 state election on a 3.4 per cent margin, and at the 2002 state election on an 11.5 per cent margin.

 The writ for the by-election was issued on 28 November, with the rolls closing on 8 December.
 Candidate nominations closed 18 December at midday.

 Independent candidate Geoff Brock ended up winning the seat from the Liberals in a very close contest.

 Background

 Kerin was first elected as the member for the new rural Port Pirie-based seat of Frome at the 1993 state election where the Liberals won government.
 From 1995 he held various ministries in the Brown and Olsen Liberal governments until he became Premier of South Australia in October 2001, before losing government to the Mike Rann-led Labor Party at the March 2002 state election.
 Kerin remained Liberal leader until after the 2006 state election when he resigned the leadership to make way for Iain Evans.

 The state by-election was the first to be held since the 1994 Taylor by-election, when another former premier, Lynn Arnold, retired from politics.